Alamishere/DailyCodePractice/notes.md

 - Worked on Contains Duplicate for Integer and String
 - Solved Cracking the Coding Interview, Chapter 1(String and Array), first problem without Algorithm
 - It is safe to say if need to find duplicate I can think of Hashset

+## September, 25th
+- URLify where add %20
+- Palindrome Permutation is little tricky for me
+- I had to spent long time on Check Palindrome